St. Croix Pellet Stove Control Panel Explained

-The St. Croix pellet stove control board is a vital component that manages all stove functions by monitoring various sensors and controlling feed times.
-These sensors regulate general operation and safety, ensuring the unit shuts down if a problem is detected.
-Additionally, the control board includes diagnostic capabilities that assist in troubleshooting key operational aspects.
+The St. Croix pellet stove control board is an essential component of your stove.
+It manages all stove functions by monitoring various sensors and controlling feed times.
+These sensors regulate general operation and safety.
+They ensure the unit shuts down when a problem is detected.
+The control board also includes diagnostic capabilities, which assist in troubleshooting key operational aspects.

-The control board has four buttons, a slide switch for thermostat mode, an LED light bar that indicates heat settings, and error codes.
-Understanding these features allows for better control and troubleshooting of your stove.
+The control board features four buttons, a slide switch for thermostat mode, an LED light bar that indicates heat settings, and error codes.
+Understanding these features helps you control your stove better and troubleshoot any issues.

 Buttons